godot-rust/gdnative-book/src/gdnative/export/android.md

 ## Setting up Cargo

-To make Cargo aware of the proper platform-specific linkers that it needs to use for Android targets, we need to put the paths to the binaries in the Cargo configuration file, which can be found (or created) at `$HOME/.cargo/config` on UNIX-like systems, or `%USERPROFILE%\.cargo\config` on Windows), using [`[target]` tables](https://doc.rust-lang.org/cargo/reference/config.html#targettriplelinker):
+To make Cargo aware of the proper platform-specific linkers that it needs to use for Android targets, we need to put the paths to the binaries in the Cargo configuration file, which can be found (or created) at `$HOME/.cargo/config.toml` on UNIX-like systems, or `%USERPROFILE%\.cargo\config.toml` on Windows), using [`[target]` tables](https://doc.rust-lang.org/cargo/reference/config.html#targettriplelinker):

 ```toml
 [target.armv7-linux-androideabi]